Troubleshoot query errors

 This error can occur for query jobs that must evaluate large arrays, such that

-it takes longer than average for the query job to get created.
+it takes longer than average to create a query job.
 For example, a

 query with a WHERE